emberjs/rfcs/text/0000-embroider-v2-package-format.md

 In many cases, converting addons to v2 makes them simpler.
 For example, today many addons use custom broccoli code to wrap third-party libraries in a fastboot guard that prevents the libraries from trying to load in Node (where they presumably don’t work).
 In v2, they can drop all that custom build-time code in favor of a macro-guarded `importSync`.

 This design does _not_ advocate loudly deprecating any v1 addon features.
 Doing that all at once would be unnecessarily disruptive.
 I would rather rely on the carrot of faster builds and Embroider stability than the stick of deprecation warnings.
 We can choose to deprecate v1 features in stages at a later time.

+We should release an officially-supported package (tentatively named `@embroider/addon`) that provides tooling for addon authors who want to publish a V2 package that is backward compatible in non-embroider apps.
+This package's documentation is a natural starting point for teaching developers what to do.

 # Alternative Designs